North-West Rebellion: Long-term consequences

-The Saskatchewan Métis requested land grants; they were all provided by the government by the end of 1887, and the government resurveyed the Métis river lots in accordance with their wishes.
-The Métis did not understand the long term value of their new land, however, and sold much of it to speculators who later resold it to farmers.
 The French language and Catholic religion faced increasing marginalisation in both Saskatchewan and Manitoba, as exemplified by the emerging controversy surrounding the Manitoba Schools Question.
-The Métis were increasingly forced to live on undesirable land or in the shadow of Indian reserves (as the Métis did not have treaty status as Indians with a right to land).
+Many Métis were forced to live on undesirable land, or in temporary locations such as road allowances, or in the shadow of Indian reserves (Métis did not have treaty status, like Treaty Indians did, so did not have any official right to land).

-Riel's trial and Macdonald's refusal to commute his sentence caused lasting upset in Quebec, and led to a fundamental francophone distrust of Anglophone politicians.
+Riel's trial and Macdonald's refusal to commute his sentence caused lasting resentment in Quebec, and led to a fundamental francophone distrust of anglophone politicians.
 French Canada felt it had been unfairly targeted.